-Methods We first calculated age- and sex- specific death rates in five-year age groups with a last open-age interval at age 85 for the twenty-seven Brazilian states.
-We performed period life tables by sex following standard demographic methods for each year from 2000 to 2015.40 Then we calculated age- and cause- specific contributions to differences in life expectancy at birth for each following year by sex using a standard decomposition procedure.41 Finally, the effect for a specific period, for example 2000-07, was calculated summing up the single-year decompositions:2000-01 + 2001-02 + … + 2006-07.
+Methods We calculated age- and sex- specific death rates for five-year age-groups, with an open-age interval at 85, for the twenty-seven Brazilian states, and constructed sex-specific period life-tables for each year from 2000 to 201540.
+We then calculated age- and cause- specific contributions to differences in life expectancy at birth for each following year using a standard decomposition procedure.41 We summed up single-year decompositions in order to obtain the aggregate effect for the specified period.

-Limitations The analysis had several limitations.
-Firstly, one main issue when studying mortality in Brazil and other Latin American countries is the quality of death counts coverage.1 Completeness of death counts improved steadily for the country from 1980 to 2010, going from around 85% in 1980-1991 to 95% in 2000-2010.
-26 At the state level, all states in the South and Southeast region have complete coverage of mortality registration and significant improvements in the less developed areas.26 To mitigate these limitations, we used estimates following a recent methodology to improve accuracy of completeness and age misstatement.26
+Limitations This study is subject to a few limitations.
+Firstly, despite improvements in death counts coverage, particularly regarding certificate completeness and age reporting, at the turn of the century Brazilian mortality data was still considered ‘incomplete’ according to the Pan American Health Organization’s (PAHO) criteria.
+To overcome any resultant bias in our output, we used death estimates corrected for completeness, age misstatement, and migration.
+26

-Secondly, causes of death are treated as mutually exclusive, while they may not be (e.g., poor sight due to diabetes may lead to an accident); 2) medical doctors and even coroners have imperfect knowledge about causes of death; and 3) trends in awareness of certain diseases, and changing insights in disease processes affect classification.
-To reduce inaccuracies, we used broad cause-of-death categories before age 75 and focused on data from 2000 that uses ICD-10 classification.
+Secondly, cause of death could have been misclassified for the following reasons: 1) We treat causes of death as mutually exclusive, whereas, they may actually be more ambiguous, for instance, poor eyesight, due to diabetes, may lead to an external cause of death; 2) medical doctors, or coroners may have imperfect knowledge about causes of death; and 3) developments in awareness of certain diseases in the past may lead to the same cause to be misclassified depending on when the individuals died.
+To overcome this limitation, we used broad cause-of-death categories before age 75, and used data from 2000 onwards, using only the ICD-10 classification.

-Thirdly, the concept of avoidable mortality is a proxy to capture the effect of health care interventions on a set of causes of death.
-This concept represents an indicator of potential weaknesses in health care and not as evidence of differences on how health care interventions have been effective over time and between states.28 In addition, the estimates of homicides can be considered of good quality.
+Finally, although the concept of amenable mortality can be used to capture the effect of health care interventions on a set of causes of death, it is not able to allude to differences in the effectiveness of health care interventions over time and between states.28 Although more likely to be underreported in states with higher homicide rates, estimates of homicides as a cause of death are generally of good quality, especially due to the consistency of its definition, and as trained medical professionals or coroners may have little incentive to intentionally misreport it on a death certificate.
 Level of information and standardization of procedures to collect information of external causes of death in Brazil and states are homogeneous.

 Results [750]